 Even Hippocrates recognised that the character traits of a person could be assigned to four "temperaments".
 Many centuries later, the psychiatrist Carl Gustav Jung divided his fellow human beings into "extroverted" and "introverted".
 At the same time, he distinguished four personality types based on their attitudes and their functions of consciousness.

 In 1928, the American psychologist William Moulton Marston was the first to develop the DISC model.
 He's considered the founder and developer of the DISC theory (dominance, inducement, submission, compliance), on which basis John Geier developed the first DISC tests in the 1970s.

-The tests aim to evaluate people based on categories.
-One of Geier's employees, Friedbert Gay, first introduced the DISC model in Germany in 1990.
+The goal of the tests is to evaluate people based on categories.
+One of Geier's employees, Friedbert Gay, conducted the DISC model in Germany for the first time in 1990.
 Thanks to him, the DISC model and the DISC personality test become a widely used method of assessing staff and selecting new employees.

 Our free DISC test is child's play: First, you answer eight questions with the answer that most closely applies to you.
 There are four possible answers to choose from for each question.
 Then you answer eight more questions.
 This time the point is to determine which answer is the least likely to apply to you.

-Your DISC results show you what type of personality you are, where your strengths lie and how you can get the best out of yourself.
-You now know whether you are a Dominant, Influencing, Steady or Cautious type.
+The result you get at the end shows you what personality type you are, where your strengths lie and how you can get the best out of yourself.
+You now know whether you are a dominant, initiative, steady or conscientious type are.

 If you go one step further and take the PRO test, you will receive a DISC evaluation that takes into account all 20 behavioural combinations.
 You'll obtain a deep insight into your inner, outer and integrated self-image and thus receive more detailed information.